 You’ll need a Dutch oven or nice sized soup pot.

 A mirepoix is the aromatic base of a multitude of soup and stew recipes and the first step in creating this tasty Chicken and Sausage Stew.
 It sounds fancy but it’s just the simple combination of diced onion, celery, and carrots slowly cooked in either butter or oil until tender.
 We’re also adding a little garlic to the pot.
-This cooking over LOW or, in the case of this recipe, MEDIUM-LOW heat, coaxes out lots of great flavor.
+Cooking this mixture over a low heat coaxes out lots of great flavor.

 Instead of thickening the stew at the end of the cooking process, flour is added and combined with the veggies before the broth is added.